-For single arm studies, sample size and a measure of sample dispersion (e.g., standard deviation) must always be presented within the body of the presentation along with the sample size (as opposed to among the study parameters in a footnote).
+For single arm studies, sample size and a measure of sample dispersion (e.g., standard deviation) must be presented within the body of the presentation along with the sample size (as opposed to among the study parameters in a footnote).
+When a measure of sample dispersion is not available, the unavailability of this data must be included as a study limitation within the body.
 For elaboration on the rationale, CLICK HERE.